 Here at EmergencyMD, we perform various high quality ultrasounds.

 How Ultrasounds Work

-Sound waves aves are produced by a transducer (a hand-held probe), which can both emit ultrasound waves, as well as detect the echoes reflected back.
+Sound waves are produced by a transducer (a hand-held probe), which can both emit ultrasound waves, as well as to detect the echoes reflected back.
 In most cases, the active elements in ultrasound transducers are made of special ceramic crystal materials called piezoelectrics.
 These materials are able to produce sound waves when an electric current passes through them, but can also work in reverse, producing electricity when a sound wave hits them.
 When used in an ultrasound scanner, the transducer sends out a directed beam of sound waves into the body, and the sound waves are reflected back to the transducer from the tissues and organs in the path of the beam.
 When these echoes hit the transducer, they generate electrical signals that the ultrasound scanner converts into images of the tissues and organs.

 What is an Ultrasound Used For?